-Janet Bridgers has been an environmental activist for 30 years, became a founder of Earth Alert, a media-oriented 501(c)3 in 1984, and has been deeply involved in issues including marine mammals, coastal issues, recycling and solar energy, among others.
+Janet Bridgers has been an environmental activist for over 30 years, became a co-founder of Earth Alert, a media-oriented 501(c)3 in 1984, and has been deeply involved in issues including marine mammals, coastal issues, recycling and solar energy, among others.
 A writer and publicist of long experience, she is now turned filmmaker, having produced and edited Sand, Sun, Oil & Gas (SSOG), a documentary of oil and gas issues along the Santa Barbara Channel coast, a second entitled Ormond Beach, Wetland Wonderland, concerning an important coastal wetland in Ventura County, Calif., Sharing the Channel regarding the Santa Barbara Channels past and present as a maritime culture and now, Stories of the Spill How Santa Barbaras Beach Catastrophe Became A Lesson in Democracy; and Heroes of the Coast the Documentary.

-Since 2004, Bridgers has also collected 35 interviews with coastal activists for a series called Heroes of the Coast, including an exclusive hour-long interview with California Coastal Commission Executive Director Peter Douglas.
+Since 2004, Bridgers has also collected over 60 interviews with coastal activists for a series called Heroes of the Coast, including an exclusive hour-long interview with California Coastal Commission Executive Director Peter Douglas.
 The series includes interviews with Ellen Stern Harris, Dorothy Green, Sylvia McGlaughlin, Don May, Joe Bodovitz, and others who have made significant contributions to Californias coast and bay protection movements.

 Janet currently serves as a member of the board of the New Mexico Solar Energy Association (NMSEA).
 Established in 1972, it is one of the countrys oldest solar educational organizations.
 She is a founder of the Media Arts Collaborative Charter School (MACCS) which opened in Albuquerque in August 2008.
 MACCS graduated its first class in May 2011.